jb-sharp/medialaxis3d/README.md

 ## Quickstart

-Use without returning the distance.
+Use it without returning the medial distance.

 ```Python
 >>> import numpy as np